Noah-Huppert/system-config/docs/design.md

 - [Configuration](#configuration)

 # Overview
-The tool defines 3 primitives which are used to configure a system:
+The tool defines 4 primitives which are used to configure a system:

+- Modules Group
 - Modules
 - Actions
 - Configuration

 Different parts of the system are configured by *modules*.
+Similar modules are organized into *module groups*.
 Modules use *actions* to change the state of the system.
 Modules also accept *configuration*.

 # Operating Systems
 [Arch Linux](http://archlinux.org/) is the only linux distribution supported